rust-lang/rust-project-goals/proposals/0001-Project-goal-slate.md

     * Bot tooling will be provided to maintain a website and remind owners to post updates
     * Goals without updates will be automatically marked as "inactive", prompting intervention

-## Follow-up work
+## The long-term vision (non-normative)

 Assuming this goal program is successful, we would like to begin another goal sourcing round in late 2024 (likely Oct 15 - Dec 15).
+We see this as fitting into a running process.

 ## Frequently asked questions